Updated March 31, 2026

 - Iowa commercial auto minimum liability limits are $20,000/$40,000/$15,000 if a translation business uses a vehicle for client visits, courthouse trips, or onsite interpretation work.

-- Iowa requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter for a translation office, coworking suite, or shared professional space.
+- Most commercial leases in Iowa require proof of general liability coverage, which can matter for a translation office, coworking suite, or shared professional space.

 - Coverage requests from clients may ask for professional liability insurance for translators, general liability, and cyber liability before a contract is signed.